neoceano/liquium-contracts/README.md

 First param is the voter/delegate address
 Second param is the poll
-Therd param is the option to voto (relative to zero)
+Third param is the option to veto (relative to zero)

 #### Print Info